teoc98/note3_as_graphicstablet/README.md

 # Note 3 as graphics tablet

 Use your smartphone (or tablet) with stylus as a graphics tablet and/or as a touchpad on Linux.
-Currently supports only Samsung Galaxy Note 3, but with a few tweaks can work for any device (requires a minimum knowledge of `libinput`).
+Currently supports only Samsung Galaxy Note 3, but with a few tweaks it can work for any device (requires a minimum knowledge of `libinput`).

 ### Usage